erintherad/erinblog/content/blog/january-bird-calendar/index.md

 <br/>

-Seen here is a yellow-rumped Warbler.
+Seen here is a yellow-rumped Warbler that I created recently with Procreate.
 These little dudes can be found all over my neighborhood.
 I find them directly outside my front door under the large pecan tree nibbling away at the fallen debris.

 From the Travis Audubon: